SfD2025/strikefordemocracy/content/strike.md

 type: docs
 ---

 Our ideal target would be 14 million "Yes" votes in [our weekly poll](https://t.me/StrikeForDemocracy), though perhaps as few as 12 million depending on the state of things.
-Once a given poll reaches 12-14 million "yes" votes, we'll steel our resolve and announce the strike date in the channel - potentially within the week if global events warrant.
+Once a given poll reaches 12-14 million "yes" votes, we'll steel our resolve and announce the strike date in the channel— potentially within the week if global events warrant.

+Once the strike starts, unless you're involved in life-saving care, you should stay home from work and let your employer know that we have come to the point of shutting down the country to save our democracy.
+I may lose my job, and you may lose yours— but as I told my wife,

+> Yes, I love my job, and I love my co-workers, and I have no desire to hurt any of them.
+But held against the future of democracy in my country, and around the world, it's importance is insignificant.<br>
+> — Me

+We'll also need to stop our spending and subsist on the minimum possible.

 ## It will be hard - but not as hard as COVID